-In a recent episode of The Continuity Forecast, William “Bill” Hord, Quantivate’s vice president of ERM services, made a guest appearance to discuss the challenges and benefits of increasing collaboration between risk management and business continuity functions.
+William “Bill” Hord, Quantivate’s vice president of ERM services, made a guest appearance on The Continuity Forecast to discuss the challenges and benefits of increasing collaboration between risk management and business continuity functions.

 Read a recap of the podcast below or listen to the full interview here: